ppommer/compiler/README.md

 # Compiler
-Programming exercise in the course of the practical lecture _Fundamentals of Programming_ (IN0002) at the Technical University of Munich.
+Compiler building project at the Technical University of Munich.

 ## Packages